Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/exercise_2/exercise_2_description.rst

 For this, within your implemented Kalman Filter class, set **self.use_accel_only = True** and re-run the simulation.

-Your drone movement should show a noticeable change after ~ 5 seconds, similar to this scenario:
+Your drone movement should show a noticeable change after taking off, similar to this scenario:

 .. image:: Figures/crazyflie_world_excercise_2_ACCEL_DRIFT.gif
   :width: 650
-  :alt: Drone parcours flight with Kalman Filter estimate using only the accerlometer
+  :alt: Drone parcours flight with Kalman Filter estimate using only the accelerometer
+  :align: center

 .. image:: Figures/position_estimates_truth_KF_ACCEL.png
-  :width: 450
+  :width: 650
   :alt: Performance of drone parcours flight with Kalman Filter estimate using only the accerlometer
+  :align: center

 Why does this happen?